Deron Bilous: Early life

+Political career

 Bilous was NDP candidate in Edmonton-Centre in the 2008 provincial election, losing to Laurie Blakeman.

 He was elected when he tried again in the 2012 provincial election.

 He was re-elected in the 2015 election, which saw the NDP win a majority government.
 Bilous was named to the cabinet as Minister of Municipal Affairs and the Minister in Charge of Service Alberta on May 24, 2015.

 On October 22, 2015, his position in cabinet changed to Minister of Economic Development and Trade.
 He also was named Deputy Government House Leader.

 On April 16, 2019, Bilous was re-elected for his third term in the Legislative Assembly, although his party lost enough seats to no longer be in government.
-He is currently the Official Opposition Critic for Economic Development and Innovation.
+He then served as the Official Opposition Critic for Economic Development and Innovation.